 The Ninth Circuit has rejected the view that municipal liability is precluded as a matter of law under § 1983 when the individual officers are exonerated of constitutional wrongdoing.
 Richards v.
 County of San Bernardino, 39 F.4th 562, 574 (9th Cir.
 2022).
 If a plaintiff established he suffered constitutional injury by the county, the fact that individual officers are exonerated is immaterial to liability under § 1983.
 Mendiola-Martinez v.
 Arpaio, 836 F.3d 1239, 1250 n.12 (9th Cir.
 2016) (citing Fairley v.
 Luman, 281 F.3d 913, 917 (9th Cir.
 2002)).
 “This is true whether the officers are exonerated on the basis of qualified immunity, because they were merely negligent, or for other failure of proof.”
 Fairley, 281 F.3d at 917 n.4.

-For instructions against local governing bodies, see the following: 9.5 (Section 1983 Claim Against Local Governing Body Defendants Based on Unlawful Official Policy, Practice, or Custom—Elements and Burden of Proof), 9.6 (Section 1983 Claim Against Local Governing Body Defendants Based on Act of Final Policymaker—Elements and Burden of Proof), 9.7 (Section 1983 Claim Against Local Governing Body Defendants Based on Ratification—Elements and Burden of Proof), and 9.8 (Section 1983 Claim Against Local Governing Body Defendants Based on a Policy that Fails to Prevent Violations of Law or a Policy of Failure to Train—Elements and Burden of Proof).
+For instructions against local governing bodies, see the following instructions: 9.5 (Section 1983 Claim Against Local Governing Body Defendants Based on Unlawful Official Policy, Practice, or Custom—Elements and Burden of Proof), 9.6 (Section 1983 Claim Against Local Governing Body Defendants Based on Act of Final Policymaker—Elements and Burden of Proof), 9.7 (Section 1983 Claim Against Local Governing Body Defendants Based on Ratification—Elements and Burden of Proof), and 9.8 (Section 1983 Claim Against Local Governing Body Defendants Based on a Policy that Fails to Prevent Violations of Law or a Policy of Failure to Train—Elements and Burden of Proof).

 Qualified Immunity at Trial